-Words and behaviour no more meaningful than those of a dog as the woman is harrassed as a child, discovers a dark, violent secret about her true parents,
+Words and behaviour no more meaningful than those of a dog as the woman is harassed as a child, discovers a dark, violent secret about her true parents,

-leads a sordid life, which then erupts in violence, closing the cirle.
+leads a sordid life, which then erupts in violence, closing the circle.
 Images and words are repeated formally, the concept of predefined roles played with as a woman

 assumes the role of a man, etc.

 An overrated intellectual mockumentary which has been compared to Greenaway.
 Six mysterious paintings and one allegedly stolen one are analyzed by a collector

 and an interjecting narrator.
 Theories, conjectures and forced allusions based on fictional minutiae suggest different explanations as to why the paintings once caused